In this study we demonstrate the use of patent data, and insights from patent analytics, on a set of case studies related to COVID-19.

 But is there a better way?
 Could surveys or isolated expert opinions help out?
 Or can decision-makers access comprehensive, objective, and reliable data?
 We believe the answer is: YES.

 In our recent, peer-reviewed paper titled “Innovation management in crisis: patent analytics as a response to the COVID‐19 pandemic”, which was published in the R&D Management Special Issue on “Providing Solutions in Emergencies: R&D and Innovation Management during COVID-19”, we suggest relying on patent data.
 As Di Minin et al. (2021) described precisely, our paper “emphasi[zed] the role of patent analytics as a tool to pursue different R&D strategies [through a series of cases].
-It can be used to increase revenues (via sales and licensing deals) and also to determine cost‐savings, by abandoning patents which are not used.
+It can be used to increase revenues (via sales and licensing deals) and also to determine cost‐savings, by abandoning patents that are not used.
 Further to these known management practices, the authors also discuss[ed] how patent analytics can be used to detect key biotechnology firms that are likely to be successful in developing new treatments.”

 The use of patent data has a long history in innovation management-related decisions (Conley et al., 2013; Di Minin and Faems, 2013; Candelin-Palmqvist et al., 2012).
 Firms with strong IP positions tend to perform better, for example via additional revenue streams that can be generated from technology leveraging opportunities.
 In the same vein, a few early attempts to relate intellectual property and particularly patents to crisis responses exist (Machuca-Martinez et al., 2020; Tietze et al., 2020).
 Moreover, law firms such as Kilburn & Strode LLP recently analyzed the effects of current crises on patenting (Roberts, 2020; 2021).
-In our paper, we bridge the gap between crises, innovation management, and patent analytics and complement the legal with a business and decision-making focus.
+In our paper, we bridge the gap between crises, innovation management, insights from patent analytics, and complement the legal with a business and decision-making focus.

 The reason for this is that patent data is – unlike alternatives – available for all firms that choose to patent-protect their inventions – including small- and medium-sized firms and startups.
 This is the case regardless of firms’ industrial backgrounds, geographical locations, or reporting and documentation requirements.
 Moreover, patent data is truly global, objectively collected and – when prepared for analyses, timely available in a systematic and documented manner.
-Thus, we render it advantageous compared to subjective expert opinions or other forms of data collection such as surveys that may be subject to limited generalizability and require lead time to obtain – something that crises do not allow given the fast responses that are required.
+Thus, we render it advantageous compared to subjective expert opinions or other forms of data collection such as surveys that may be subject to limited generalizability and require a lead time to obtain – something that crises do not allow given the fast responses that are required.

-In our publication, we demonstrate the use of patent data and patent analytics on a set of case studies related to COVID-19.
+In our publication, we demonstrate the use of patent data and insights from patent analytics on a set of case studies related to COVID-19.
 We demonstrate that firms struck by reduced demand and tightened budgets may identify patents that do not contribute to their portfolio and are unused by abandoning them or offering them for licensing or sales.
 All that is required are patent value indicators, where we rely on derivative measures of the scientifically proven, peer-reviewed Patent Asset methodology.
-This allows firms to free budget that can be used to sustain and even grow their innovation activities despite the crisis-induced challenges.
+This allows firms to free budgets that can be used to sustain and even grow their innovation activities despite the crisis-induced challenges.
 As mentioned by Professor James G. Conley from the Kellogg School of Management at Northwestern University: “Relying on patent data to make innovation management decisions in complex and challenging situations– like crises – proves to be valuable, reducing bias and inaccuracy.
 In their R&D Management paper, Carsten, Peter, Frederik, and Sarbani indicate that the PatentSight data and analytics options, yield valuable insights.”